emqx/emqx-exporter/README.md

 ## Grafana Dashboard
 Import all [templates](./config/grafana-template) to your Grafana, then browse the dashboard `EMQX` and enjoy yourself!

-Check out the [Instruction](config/grafana-template/README.md) to learn how to use the Grafana dashboard.

 The templates of dashboard ares JSON files, about how to upload a dashboard JSON file, you can check out [here](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#import-a-dashboard).